Shop Subscribe

 Themed to Fit the Classroom

 Use borders, letters, and images that match the classroom decor and decorate the cubbies.
-This will make them blend into the overall classroom theme rather than stand out as a purely functional tool.
+This will make them blend into the classroom theme rather than stand out as purely functional tools.

 Read More: Classroom Closet Must-Haves for Back to School